-If you anemia was caused by a pre-existing condition which has resolved itself fully and isn’t likely to return, chances are your anemia won’t play a role in the outcome of your life insurance application provide that you aren’t anemic at the time of your life insurance application.
+If you Anemia was caused by a pre-existing condition that has resolved itself fully and isn’t likely to return, chances are your Anemia won’t play a role in the outcome of your life insurance application provide that you aren’t anemic at the time of your life insurance application.

 Now as for those…